gersteinlab/shiny-dim-reduction/README.md

 # OBJECTIVE

-The purpose of this tool is to perform dimensionality reduction.
+The purpose of this tool is to perform dimensionality reduction and visualize the results.
 Developed at the Gerstein Lab from 2019-2020 by Justin Chang.

 # INSTALLING R

-This tool is intended for R 4.0.2, but compatability and cross-version robustness was a focus during development.
+This tool is intended for R 4.0.3, but cross-version compatability was a focus during development.
-Download the installer for R 4.0.2 from: "https://cran.r-project.org/bin/windows/base/".
+You can download an installer for R from "https://cran.r-project.org".
+For reproducibility, the following settings were used in development:
-Run the installer as an administrator.
+* Run the installer as an administrator.
-Keep the default installation location.
+* Keep the default installation location.
-Select the 64-bit user installation.
+* Select the 64-bit user installation.
-Select customized startup, MDI, plain text help, no start menu folder.
+* Select customized startup, MDI, plain text help, no start menu folder.
-Keep the defaults for additional tasks.
+* Keep the defaults for additional tasks.
-Wait for the installation to complete.

 # INSTALLING RSTUDIO

-RStudio is only necessary if you intend to use this tool's processing workflow with your own datasets.
+RStudio is only necessary if you intend to use this tool's data analysis workflow with your own datasets.
+This tool is intended for RStudio 1.3.1056, but cross-version compatability was a focus during development.
-Download the installer for RStudio 1.3.1056 from: "https://rstudio.com/products/rstudio/download/"
+You can download an installer for RStudio from "https://rstudio.com/products/rstudio/download/".
+For reproducibility, the following settings were used in development:
-Run the installer as an administrator.
+* Run the installer as an administrator.
 Keep the default installation location.
-Do not create start menu shortcuts.
+* Do not create start menu shortcuts.
 Do not allow automated crash reporting.
-Wait for the installation to complete.

 # INSTALLING RTOOLS40

-Rtools is only necessary if you intend to use this tool's processing workflow with your own datasets.
+Rtools is only necessary if you intend to use this tool's data analysis workflow with your own datasets.
+This tool is intended for Rtools40, but cross-version compatability was a focus during development.
 Download the installer for Rtools40 from: "https://cran.r-project.org/bin/windows/Rtools/"
 Run the installer as an administrator.
 Keep the default installation location.
 Save version history to registry and don't create start menu icons.